dingxiong/dingxiong.github.io/_posts/2023-12-10-tech-diary.md

 Some random thoughts or learnings.

+## 2024-07-29 Mon

+Python traceback and stacktrace are two different concepts.
+Traceback is an object from the place an exception is thrown to the place it is caught.
+Stacktrace is the call frames from current location to the main function.

+`logging` library supports both of them: `exc_info=True` and `stack_info=True`.
+Also `logging.exception(...)` has `exc_info=True` by default.

 ## 2024-07-23 Tue

 Today I learned a very interesting skill about Remote Code Execution attach.